laravel/docs/filesystem.md

 composer require league/flysystem-ftp "^3.0"
 ```

-Laravel's Flysystem integrations work great with FTP; however, a sample configuration is not included with the framework's default `filesystems.php` configuration file.
+Laravel's Flysystem integrations work great with FTP; however, a sample configuration is not included with the framework's default `config/filesystems.php` configuration file.
 If you need to configure an FTP filesystem, you may use the configuration example below:

     'ftp' => [
         'driver' => 'ftp',